hamidsherani2172/Retail_Sales_P1/README.md

 where rank = 1;
 ```

-8. **Write a SQL query to find the top 5 customers based on the highest total sales **:
+8.**Write a SQL query to find the top 5 customers based on the highest total sales**
 ```sql
 --select * from retail_sales order by total_sale desc limit 5;
 select